RHieger/my-favorite-dogs/README.md

 The fourth button resets the table to its original state.

+To build this mini-project, download the [starter code](https://github.com/RHieger/my-favorite-dogs/releases)

 For further information, please consult the associate article, **_A Quick Look at the JavaScript call() method_** on Medium.com